kendevops/todo_app/README.md

 ## NOTE

 - I updated some changes that has to do with the validate-ip on the backend based on our conversation and i used mysql2 as the mysql it came with didn't work for me.

+- I added screenshots of the app in the frontend folder readme file.